-Houghton Heritage Scholarships
+Houghton Heritage and Presidential Scholarships

 The Scholarship Committee selects the three top incoming students each year for Houghton Heritage Scholarships.
-To be considered, a student must have a strong pastor's recommendation, combined SAT scores of 1,300 or higher (or an ACT of 29 or higher) and rank in the top 10 percent of their high school class (or equivalent).
+To be considered, a student must have a strong pastor's recommendation, combined SAT scores of 1300 or higher (or an ACT of 29 or higher) and rank in the top 10 percent of their high school class (or equivalent).
 Those eligible are invited to apply for the scholarships after acceptance, and must complete an essay, submit a sample of their best academic writing from a high school class, and complete a scholarship application.
 The Scholarship Committee then selects students from the applicant pool to invite to campus for competitive interviews.
-Three \$12,500 awards are given each year, renewable annually with a GPA of at least 3.25.
+Three \$12,500 Houghton Heritage and six \$10,000 Presidential awards are given each year, renewable annually with a GPA of at least 3.25.

-Houghton Neighborhood Scholarship
+Houghton Neighbor Scholarship

-New students entering in the fall of 1999 and beyond, who are graduates of a high school in Allegany County or a neighboring school district (Keshequa, Letchworth, and Pioneer) and have attended that high school for at least two years, are eligible for the Neighbor Scholarship.
+New students who are graduates of a high school in Allegany County (NY), Cattaraugus County (NY), Livingston County (NY), McKean County (PA), Potter County (PA), Steuben County (NY), or Wyoming County (NY), and have attended that high school for at least two years, are eligible for the Neighbor Scholarship.
 Students who are members of the National Honor Society receive a \$5,000 per year renewable scholarship (for up to four years) dependent on maintaining a minimum 3.0 grade-point average.
+Students who are not members of the National Honor Society are eligible to receive \$3,000 per year renewable by satisfactory academic progress.
 Students who transfer into Houghton, but who graduated from one of the eligible schools, are eligible for the scholarship that would have applied upon graduation from high school.